ThreeDotsLabs/watermill/README.md

 Please join us on the `#watermill` channel on the [Gophers slack](https://gophers.slack.com/): You can get an invite [here](https://gophersinvite.herokuapp.com/).

-All kind of feedback is very welcome and appreciated.
+Every bit of feedback is very welcome and appreciated.
 Please submit it using [the survey](https://www.surveymonkey.com/r/WZXD392).

 ## Why the name?